 Has the perception of Indian food changed globally, as chefs continue to innovate?

 ‘As people have become global travelers, the awareness and acceptance of Indian food has improved tremendously.
 People no longer just associate Indian food with curries.
 Small plates and Indian street food are both getting popular; our latest restaurant Bindaas experiments with both trends.’

 Dishes like this beetroot and goat cheese plate show Sunderam’s ability to combine Eastern and Western ingredients © Shimmon Tamara Photography

-Where are your favourite places to eat when you’re back in Mumbai?
+Where are your favorite places to eat when you’re back in Mumbai?

 ‘On my last visit, I had some memorable meals at Bademiya (famous for its seekh kebabs), Golden Dragon at the Taj Mahal Palace, The Konkan Café at the Vivanta by Taj, Mahesh Lunch Home (a great spot for fresh seafood), and Khane Khas in Bandra.’